 It is communal, tribal.
 It is secular with respect for people’s beliefs but not centered around one particular set of beliefs.
 It acknowledges individual truths while still being respectful of all the external and internal forces in play and in motion.

 It is not without toil but has minimized the idea of suffering and labor to benefit a centralized few.

 There is governance but there are no kings, queens, or tyrants or despot who create hierarchies that result in someone inevitably being disposable.

 There are no gods or goddesses who rule two-dimensional portfolios centered in colonizer values, but there are thematic spirits who are Aunties and Uncles, and all the relatives in-between, who share knowledge and also share in our labors of creating nourishing community.

 So, with these thoughts I encourage us all to flex our activism and transform it into creative, worldbuilding activism, that doesn’t just draw lines between people.
 World building activism creates structures that hold space, pulls us into a cocoon of narratives that help us become the beings that lift up a new world.
 There is no enlightenment to look forward to.
 There is always light and dark.
 What’s more important to look for is our capacities to embrace and support, to witness and celebrate, to console and grieve with.

 We don’t need to be transhuman.
 We need to understand and modify the basic design of being human.

-Let’s be the creative force that keeps the world we create bustling with beautiful and wondrous life and motion where compassion is our driving force and diversity as opposed to assimilation is our light in the darkness.
+Let’s be the creative force that keeps the world we create bustling with beautiful and wondrous life and motion.
+Let compassion be our driving force, and diversity as opposed to assimilation is our light in the darkness.